kharchenkolab/conos/vignettes/walkthrough.md

 ![plot of chunk unnamed-chunk-27](walkthrough_figures/unnamed-chunk-27-1.png)

-In the example above, UMAP layout makes even many of the very small subpopulations called by walktrap apparent.
+In the example above, the UMAP layout distinguishes many of the very small subpopulations called by walktrap apparent.

 ### plotPanel with common embedding